Susan Sutton Trio Reviews

 album.
 With each passing release, Sutton's compositions become more

 structurally and harmonically sophisticated and adventurous.
-"Into Your
+"Into

 Eyes' features strong interplay between Scott and Baskett,